-The Company's operating cash outflow before working capital movements was \$0.5 million (\$3.7 million after working capital items).
+The Company's operating cash inflow before working capital movements was \$0.3 million (\$3.5 million outflow after working capital items).
 This was lower than the prior year period, primarily due to the Company's significant investment in new product development, packaging and other initiatives, and lower margins related to the sales product mix weighting of the current period.
 Continuing through Fiscal 2022, the Company anticipates that these investments will result in generating positive operating cash flows.